AntonioND/bunjalloo/user_guide.md

 - `BUNJALLOO_SCREEN_SCALE`: The size of the screens (and the gap between screens) is scaled by this value.
 It can only be an integer number without decimals.
+- `BUNJALLOO_SLOT2_RAM_SIZE`: Size of the emulated Slot-2 RAM device used to store image data.

 You can adjust the settings on Linux, for example, like this: